miyagis-forests/farmacy-food-kata/README.md

     - log consolidation
     - monitoring and tracing
 - Create architecture views to show the structure of the implementation units.
 Examples of information in such views:
-    - how is code to be structured in layers (hexagonal aka ports and adapter would be a good option...)
+    - how is code to be structured in layers (hexagonal aka ports and adapter would be a good option…)
     - entities and VOs that form aggregates (or equivalent if not using DDD modeling)
     - domain events and event hierarchies
 - Write ADR for use of CQRS pattern